An Overview of the AI Safety Funding Situation

 Overview of global AI safety funding

-One way to estimate total global spending on AI safety is to aggregate the total donations of major AI safety funds such as Open Philanthropy (Open Phil).
+One way to estimate total global spending on AI safety is to aggregate the total donations of major AI safety funds such as Open Philanthropy.

 It’s important to note that the definition of ‘AI safety’ I’m using is AI safety research that is focused on reducing risks from advanced AI (AGI) such as existential risks which is the type of AI safety research I think is more neglected and important than other research in the long term.
 Therefore my analysis will be focused on EA funds and top AI labs and I don’t intend to measure investment on near-term AI safety concerns such as effects on the labor market, fairness, privacy, ethics, disinformation, etc.

-The results of this analysis are shown in the following bar chart which was created in Google Sheets (link) and is based on data from analyzing grant databases from Open Philanthropy (Open Phil) and other funds (Colab notebook link).
+A high-level overview of global AI safety funding is shown in the following bar chart which was created in Google Sheets (link) and is based on data from analyzing grant databases from Open Philanthropy and other funds (Colab notebook link).

 Some comments on the bar chart above:

-• The chart only includes AI safety donations by the main EA funds.
+The chart mainly includes AI safety donations by major AI safety funds.
 Other sources of funding such as smaller funds, academic grants, individual donations, and spending by industry labs are not included in the chart so the estimates are probably conservative.
 More on this below.

 Descriptions of major AI safety funds